mk-fg/fgtk/README.md

 Must be configured with at least mid/key parameters at the top of the script, unless just testing defaults in both of these scripts.

+Action-task in this script simply blinks LED indicator (built-in `machine.Pin('LED')` by default) with randomized intervals when no beacons are detected.

 To setup/run this on a ttyUSB-connected microcontroller board:

 ``` console